Converting blood TAC to plasma TAC

 The transport rate of a molecule across the red blood cell membrane is correlated with its lipophilicity (Schanker et al., 1961).

 Figure.
-Plasma-to-blood ratio is only dependent on hematocrit, if tracer, and possible label-carrying metabolites, are distributed instantly and equally in the water spaces of plasma and red blood cells.
+Plasma-to-blood ratio is only dependent on hematocrit, if radiopharmaceutical, and possible label-carrying metabolites, are distributed instantly and equally in the water spaces of plasma and red blood cells.

-Notice that even if the tracer can penetrate RBC membrane quickly, the concentration inside RBCs may still be negligible because of high plasma protein binding.
-In that case follow the case for tracers that persist in plasma.
+Even if the radiopharmaceutical can penetrate RBC membrane quickly, the concentration inside RBCs may still be negligible because of high plasma protein binding.
+In that case follow the case for radiopharmaceuticals that persist in plasma.

 [11C]Carfentanil and other fentanyl analogs penetrate the RBC membrane easily.
 Its plasma-to-blood ratio is dependent on the relative binding to plasma proteins and proteins in RBCs.
 The radioactive metabolites of [11C]carfentanil seem to be also found inside the red blood cells, with less affinity to the plasma proteins: